 About

-I’m Peter Ullrich, an Elixir developer and bicycle activist living in The Netherlands.
+I’m Peter Ullrich, a Senior Elixir developer and bicycle activist living in The Netherlands.
 I studied Psychology and Computing Science at the University of Groningen, a Top 100 University in The Netherlands.

 Since 2021, I work as a senior software engineer for Remote where I build internal payroll software focused on process efficiency and process automation.
 Before that, I worked for Studitemps where I also built payroll software focused on student temping.
 I (try to) work according to Domain-driven Design and Test-driven Development principles, write 99% of my code in Elixir, build frontends preferably with Phoenix LiveView, and attempt to apply my Psychology knowledge in the IT context.

-My personal projects and side jobs include a time-capsule/mailing service Letter to Yourself, a software solution for efficient decision making DecisionMaker, a YouTube channel focussed on sharing my learnings on software architecture and Elixir development PeterAndCode, diverse projects for the ADFC Köln, a pro-bicycle club, including an overview of all traffic accidents in Cologne Verkehrsunfälle Köln and diverse data crawling scripts like Dauerzählstellen Köln and Parkhausauslastung Köln.
+My personal projects and side jobs include the video course Build an MVP with Elixir, a time-capsule/mailing service Letter to Yourself, a software solution for efficient decision making DecisionMaker, a YouTube channel focussed on sharing my learnings on software architecture and Elixir development PeterAndCode, diverse projects for the ADFC Köln, a pro-bicycle club, including an overview of all traffic accidents in Cologne Verkehrsunfälle Köln and diverse data crawling scripts like Dauerzählstellen Köln and Parkhausauslastung Köln.